Table of Contents:

 How to tell if you have fibroids?
 Although many women with fibroids do not experience any symptoms at all, others are severely impacted.
 For instance, heavy periods, intense cramps, and anemia-induced fatigue can cause you to miss work, cancel social engagements, and avoid intimate encounters.
 Like frequent urination and digestive issues, other symptoms can result in the desire to stay close to home.

 Uterine fibroids can also impact your mental health.
 Visible symptoms like stomach swelling or bleeding through clothing can lead to embarrassing situations and self-esteem issues.
 When combined, all of your symptoms may add up to feelings of sadness, and depression.

 If this sounds all too familiar, you may indeed have uterine fibroids.
-That said, you should be aware that some fibroid symptoms overlap with those of other conditions of the reproductive tract.
+That said, you should be aware that some fibroid symptoms overlap with those of other reproductive tract conditions.
 That’s why it is essential to receive an accurate medical diagnosis.
-In rare cases, your symptoms may be signs of a more severe or even life-threatening health issue.
+Your symptoms may be signs of a more severe or even life-threatening health issue in rare cases.

 Below, we discuss the causes behind fibroids, ways to diagnose fibroids, and who to turn to when you need fibroid treatment to improve your quality of life.

 Many patients wonder how and why they developed fibroids in the first place.
 Although this is not entirely understood, researchers believe that genetics, hormones, lifestyle influences, and other factors are involved.

 You are generally considered at increased risk for developing fibroids if you are a woman of childbearing age.
 If you have a close family member with fibroids, you are also more likely to get them.
 Women who began menstruation at an early age are more likely to be affected.
 Additionally, women of African-American descent are disproportionately impacted by both fibroid development and symptom severity.

 Lifestyle factors that can potentially influence fibroid growth include: